 No matter which way you decide is the best way to sell your business, you probably already have interested buyers.
 You just have to figure out which particular process will get you the highest bid.

-NEXT ARTICLE: Letter of Intent to Buy Your Business
+NEXT ARTICLE: Dissecting the Letter of Intent to Buy Your Business

 Like I always say, life is hard.
 Life is fun.
 Life is complicated.
 Business can be complicated.
 Money doesn’t have to be.
 Let’s continue to make our lives, at least, financially simple.